 The Shapley value of a player is the average of its marginal contribution to all alliances that do not include itself.
 Since $2^{n-1}$ coalitions exclude it (assuming the number of players is $n$), the computational complexity of Shapley value is exponential.
 Indeed, the exact computation of Shapley value is NP-hard in general~\citep{deng1994complexity}.
 How to effectively approximate the Shapley value of each data in supervised learning is the key to its application.
-The most widely used algorithm tackles this problem is the permutation sampling algorithm (also called Monte Carlo sampling)~\citep{ghorbani2019data,jia2019towards,jia2019efficient,kwon2022beta,tang2021data,vstrumbelj2014explaining,castro2009polynomial,strumbelj2010efficient,cohen2007feature}.
+The most widely used algorithm tackles this problem is the permutation sampling algorithm (also called Monte Carlo sampling)~\citep{ghorbani2019data,jia2019towards,tang2021data,vstrumbelj2014explaining,castro2009polynomial,strumbelj2010efficient,cohen2007feature}.
 One first samples a random permutation of training data, then scans one by one from the first element to the last element in the permutation, calculates the marginal contribution of each element to the set of elements in front of it, and finally repeats the same procedure over multiple permutations and takes the average of all their marginal contributions as the approximation of Shapley values.
 We refer to Shapley value for data valuation as data Shapley.